Shoulder subluxation after stroke can be a painful and limiting condition that impairs your arm mobility.

 The shoulder is the most mobile joint in the body, making it particularly susceptible to problems.

-Shoulder subluxation happens when the upper arm bone becomes partially dislocated from the shoulder socket.
+Shoulder subluxation happens when the upper arm bone, called the humerus, becomes partially dislocated from the shoulder socket.

 This condition starts when the muscles around the shoulder become weak or paralyzed after stroke.
-The upper arm bone then later “drops” from the socket because the muscles cannot hold it in place.
+Due to gravity pulling down on the arm, the humerus “drops” from the socket because the muscles cannot hold it in place.

 If shoulder subluxation is left untreated, the condition could worsen.
 If you have shoulder subluxation, it’s critical to see a therapist for accurate diagnosis and treatment.

-Below, you will find methods commonly used to treat frozen shoulder after stroke and prevent the condition from worsening.
+Below, you will find methods commonly used to treat shoulder subluxation after stroke and prevent the condition from worsening.